mmatyas/pegasus-docs/docs/user-guide/meta-files.md

 There are two kinds of elements in a metadata file: Collections and Games.
 All entries belong to the last defined `collection` or `game` entry in metadata files.

+!!! info "Developers"
+    In case you're interested in writing software that would read or write such metadata files, a more detailed page about the syntax can be found [HERE](../dev/meta-syntax.md).

 ## Collections